omar-hanafy/enefty_icons/README.md

 # Issues

-For issues, create it [here][https://github.com/omar-hanafy/nft-icons/issues]
+For issues, create it in the package repo [here][https://github.com/omar-hanafy/nft-icons/issues]